Difference Between Chapter 7 and Chapter 11

-When a business having too much debt and there is no way to move out from this situation then a business can file bankruptcy and restart from fresh.
-In the Federal Bankruptcy code there are different ways through which a business can file bankruptcy.
+When a business has too much debt and there is no way to move out from this situation then a business can file bankruptcy and restart from fresh.
+In the Federal Bankruptcy code, there are different ways through which a business can file bankruptcy.
 These ways are known as “chapter”.
-In this article, we look at the differences between the most common chapters i.e. chapter 7 vs chapter 11.
+In this article, we look at the differences between the most common chapters i.e. chapter 7 and chapter 11.

 What is Chapter 7?

 In this chapter 7 bankruptcy liquidation of assets takes place.
 The debtor pays his debts by selling his/her personal assets.
 The debtor pays his secured loan on a priority basis because creditors can claim for collateral like a car loan, home equity loan, mortgage, etc. After paying secured loans if still some money left to the debtor then he pays unsecured loans like a credit card, unsecured personal loan, etc.

 - Once a company or an individual file for this chapter the business shutdowns their operation and management of the business got dismissed.
 In simple words, the business gets closed after filing for this chapter.
 The company or individual is not able to continue its operation.

 - After filing bankruptcy under this chapter, the court appoints one or more than one trustee to analyze the actual value of liquidating assets.
 After that only one can decide whom to pay first.

 - There can be a possibility that generated money from liquidation is not sufficient to pay all debts.
 So, in this case, debtor pay only secured loans and ignores unsecured loans.

 - The benefit of chapter 7 is that no repayment plan left and the debtor can start again from starting.
 There is no limitation on the amount of debt that the debtor needs to pay.